zqqcee/leetag/README.md

     ![image-20230527203810255](doc/error.png)

-**Some fetching bug can solve after refresh (refresh the extension first,then refresh the website).**
+**Some fetching bug can be solved after refresh (refresh the extension first,then refresh the website).**

 ### Related Projects